schellenberg/computerscience20/_sources/Python/FreeSimpleGUI/reference.rst

 Getting Selection from a List
 --------------------------------------

 There is not a built-in popup function to create a window that prompts the user to select an option from a list.
 To get around this limitation, you can simply copy-paste the following ``popup_get_choice`` helper function to the top of your script, and use it to allow users to choose from a list of options.
 This function will return a string containing the user's choice.
 If the user presses *Cancel*, or closes the window, this function will return ``None``.
-If you would like to alter this function to suit your needs, you will want to look up the ``Listbox`` element in the PySimpleGUI reference.
+If you would like to alter this function to suit your needs, you will want to look up the ``Listbox`` element in the FreeSimpleGUI reference.

 .. sourcecode:: python

-    import PySimpleGUI as sg
+    import FreeSimpleGUI as sg

     def popup_get_choice(options, title = "Make a Choice"):
         '''Use this function to allow users to select an option from a list.